rigoucr/shared_count/README.txt

 *Configuration
 -Create a Shared Count account at sharedcount.com.
 -Go to admin/config/services/shared-count-config, right here you can paste the API key of your shared count account.
--Set the minimum number of shares for your content.
 -Select your Shared count plan (free, plus or business).
 -Save and have fun!.